Marker Logo

 Topics.
 This historical marker is listed in this topic list: Government & Politics.

 Location.
 42° 39.171′ N, 73° 45.235′ W. Marker is in Albany, New York, in Albany County.
 It is in Sheridan Hollow.
-Marker is at the intersection of Elk Street and Eagle Street on Elk Street.
+It is at the intersection of Elk Street and Eagle Street on Elk Street.
 Touch for map.
 Marker is in this post office area: Albany NY 12207, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Joseph Henry (within shouting distance of this marker); Court of Appeals (about 300 feet away, measured in a direct line); Academy Park (about 400 feet away); Kilian Van Rensselaer (about 400 feet away); Revolutionary Soldiers Memorial (about 400 feet away); 1624-1924 (about 400 feet away); Birthplace of Modern Electricity (about 500 feet away); City Hall Carillon (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Joseph Henry (within shouting distance of this marker); Court of Appeals (about 300 feet away, measured in a direct line); Academy Park (about 400 feet away); Kilian Van Rensselaer (about 400 feet away); Revolutionary Soldiers Memorial (about 400 feet away); 1624-1924 (about 400 feet away); Birthplace of Modern Electricity (about 500 feet away); City Hall Carillon (about 500 feet away).
 Touch for a list and map of all markers in Albany.

 Paid Advertisement